tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/project-setup.md

 **_looks_4_** In the terminal, execute the following commands one by one to create a docker network and start the containers.

+>**t01**
+> If you encounter any issues, please check the docker logs.
+Common mistakes include not filling in the `.env` file correctly, not having the Docker engine running, not having the correct network settings, or not removing the `/docker/db-data` folder (if present) before running the setup.

-Creates a Docker network named `br_dashboard` with a specified subnet.
-(Can modify the network subnet as needed.)
+Create a Docker network named `br_dashboard` with a specified subnet.

 ```bash
 docker network create --driver=bridge --subnet=192.168.128.0/24 --gateway=192.168.128.1  br_dashboard
 ```

-Run the DB containers:
+Run DB related containers.
+After executing this command, check the if all containers are running.
+Please also wait until the database is fully initialized (check docker logs and see the message, `database system is ready to accept connections`, is present) before running the next command.

 ```bash
 docker-compose -f docker-compose-db.yaml up -d
 ```

-> **i03**
-> Using the docker logs command to view the PostgreSQL container log, seeing database system is ready to accept connections indicates that PostgreSQL has started successfully.

-Initializing the frontend and backend environments: (The containers will stop running once the initialization is complete.)
+Initialize the frontend and backend environments.
+The containers created via this command are temporary.
+Please wait until the containers stop running before running the next command.

 ```bash
 docker-compose -f docker-compose-init.yaml up -d
 ```

-> **i04**
+> **i03**
 > Within the docker-compose-init.yaml file, three containers are tasked with the following responsibilities:
-> dashboard-fe-init: Execute npm install.
+>
-> dashboard-be-init-manager: Initialize the manager DB.
-> dashboard-be-init-dashboard: Initialize the dashboard DB.
+> `dashboard-fe-init`: Execute npm install; `dashboard-be-init-manager`: Initialize the manager DB; `dashboard-be-init-dashboard`: Initialize the dashboard DB.

-> **i05**
-> To reinitialize the backend database data, kindly follow these steps:
-> Firstly, ensure the relevant containers are closed.
-> Next, delete the corresponding database volume.
-> Finally, restart the relevant containers sequentially.

 Run the frontend and backend services: